 If you think you may have RA, Dr. Metgud recommends seeing a rheumatologist.
 Symptoms can include prolonged stiffness in the joints, especially in the morning.
 While you cannot reverse joint damage from RA, you can prevent more damage from occurring by following Dr. Metgud’s advice.

 Sheela Metgud, MD, sees patients at Illinois Bone & Joint Institute’s Morton Grove and Wilmette locations.
-To make an appointment, please call 847-375-3000 or request an appointment online.
+To schedule online, please call 847-375-3000 or Schedule online.
 Learn more about rheumatology at IBJI.

 *This content is for information only and is not intended to replace the diagnosis, treatment, or medical advice from your treating healthcare professionals.
 The content does not provide medical advice, does not constitute the practice of medicine or other healthcare professional services, and does not create a doctor-patient relationship.
 You should not rely on this information as a substitute, nor does it replace professional medical advice, diagnosis, or treatment.
 If you have concerns or questions, seek the advice of your healthcare professionals.
 If you think you may have a medical emergency, call your doctor or 911 immediately.
 Do not rely on electronic communications or communicate through this website for immediate, urgent medical needs.
 This website is not designed to facilitate medical emergencies.
 The use of the information is at the reader’s own risk.
 The links are provided for information and convenience only.
 We cannot accept responsibility for the sites linked or the information found here.
 A link does not imply an endorsement of a site.